-In addition to classroom instruction, you will work on state-of-theart equipment used in the field.
+In addition to classroom instruction, you will work on state-of-the-art equipment used in the field.
 The Electromechanical Technology program can help you develop skills that apply in several career areas:

+- Electronics

-- Electronics - Pneumatics
+- Pneumatics

 - Hydraulics

 - Computers

 - Programmable Logic Controllers (PLC)

-- · Robotics
+- Robotics

+- Mechanics

-- · Other automated equipment
+- Other automated equipment

-Graduates of this program work on equipment that makes everything from CDs to computers to food products.
-If you're interested in gaining the foundation for a lifetime of opportunities in high-tech manufacturing, this could be the program for you.
+Graduates of this program work on equipment that makes everything from paper products to electronics to food products.
+If you're interested in gaining the foundation for a lifetime of opportunities in high-tech manufacturing, processing, and mining, this could be the program for you.